AdaCore/spark2014/lrm/source/introduction.rst

 Hence, higher-level requirements are provided according to the following
 structure:

 #.
-Strategic requirements to be met by the SPARK 2014 language and its associated
+Strategic requirements to be met by the |SPARK| language and its associated
    toolset (given in this chapter).

 #.
 Requirements to provide particular language features.